markjm610/react-project/documentation/feature-list/feature-list.md

 ## Teams

-* The project creator can invite other users to be team members for that project, giving them access
+* Project members can invite other users to be team members for that project, giving them access

 ## Profiles